GeotrekCE/Geotrek-admin/docs/others/troubleshooting.rst

    The repository is not updated and previous index files will be used.
    GPG error: https://packages.geotrek.fr/ubuntu bionic InRelease: The following signatures are invalid

-You have to update the signature key to get the last update :
+You have to update the signature key to get the last update:

 ::